 When donors receive a personal text from actual volunteers they’ll be more inclined to respond.
 The back and forth through texts will help build a stronger relationship.
 Through these tools, your staff members or volunteers can handle thousands of conversations simultaneously.
 And also automatically include personal donor information into your texts to create a more personalized experience.

-Remember, this is the ingredient that gives donors a “wow” experience which prevents them from forgetting you.
+Remember, this is the ingredient that gives donors a “wow” experience which prevents them from forgetting you and thus must be a part of your donor stewardship plan.

 Actively Involve Donors Within Your Organization

-If you want donors to remain loyal to your organization for the long haul, then you need to recognize them not just for their financial support, but for their active contribution to philanthropy.
+If you want new donors to remain loyal to your organization for the long haul, then you need to recognize them not just for their financial support, but for their active contribution to philanthropy.
+Your stewardship techniques must include these activities and acknowledgments as part of the donor recognition plan.

 Using text messaging is convenient for nonprofits to use for this purpose.
 Donors can quickly answer your survey even if they happen to be on the go and you can send these personalized texts to all your contacts in a simple click.
 An example of a text message-based survey would be: